WalobwaD/React-Idle-Timer/README.md

-<h1 align="center>How to make an idle timer for your REACT app.</h1>
+<h1 align="center">How to make an idle timer for your REACT app.</h1>
+<em><b>Jump ahead:</b></em>
+<br></br>

+> <b>Idle Timeout</b>
+- <a href="#1">What is an idle Timeout?</a>
+- <a href="#2">Why do we need an idle timeout?</a>

+> <b>Idle Detection</b>

+- <a href="#3">Detecting whether a user is idle.</a>

+<h3 id="1">Definition</h3>
-<p>An idle timer is a feature implemented in most web applications for user activity detection.
+<p>An idle timout is a feature implemented in most web applications for user activity detection.
-  In simple terms, it is used to check whether a user has been inactive for a specified amount of time.
+  In simple terms, it is used to check whether a user has been inactive(away from the app or computer) for a specified amount of time.
   Often, an action gets executed after the time of inactivity set is exceeded.</p>
+<h3 id="2">Why we need an idle Timeout.</h3>
+<p>An idle timout can be used for various purposes like logging a user out of the site if the user is inactive, this is crucial for high risk web apps to enhance security of the application.
+Logging out a user is also important to improve perfomance of the application by avoiding unnecesarry API calls on the site since the user is inactive.
+Setting an idle timeout is also a great user experience practice because many at times a user might forget the reason for accessing the site, logging the user can help in refreshing the user's memory.
+Many times instead of directly logging a user out of your application you may want to prompt the user on the next action to be taken, whether to log out of continue useing the site.</p>
+<p>An example use case is when you're watching a long series on Netflix, Netflix might ask you if you are still there and you are given an option of cancelling or continuing the series.
+In this article we're going to learn how to implement an idle timeout in your React applications by checking </p>

+<h3 id="3">How to detect if a user is idle in your application</h3>